BurroughsHighCS/Curriculum/Exams/Exam1.md

 ```
 _____________________________

-2. Each character in a Java `String` by combining several `char` data type characters together.
+2. Each character in a Java `String` is made by combining several `char` data type characters together.
 A `char` data type can represent any character from the ASCII standard, which contains 128 unique characters represented using the values 0-127.
 How many bits (binary digits) would be needed to represent the string **"Java"**?

 ```
     (A) 7